 These issues unite all Texans.
 Let’s address them thoughtfully.

 Each Texas city has its own character – values, challenges, resources, and solutions distinct from any other.
 Local governments understand this.
-They are in touch with the local people; they enact policies that reflect the values of the local people; and they respect the expertise of local law enforcement who, likewise, understand the local people.
+They are in touch with the local people; they enact policies that reflect the values and needs of the local people; and they respect the expertise of local law enforcement who, likewise, understand the local people.
 In this way, cities are laboratories of democracy, living experiments in public policy.

 When the state preempts local control – particularly at the will of a powerful non-representative few – it denies the rights of communities to have their own character.
 And it runs counter to the Texas tradition of self-governance.
 Let local governments determine the best policies for local matters.

 Decades of gerrymandering has ensured that our communities are split, voices are silenced, and citizens’ votes are all but excluded from the Texas political process.

 Texas has a strong tradition of responsible, safe, gun ownership, in the exercise of established constitutional rights.
 The vast majority of gun owners agree that this tradition is honored by fair and reasonable gun safety regulation.
 Universal background checks, restoring the full six hours to the LTC training course, and life-saving “red flag” laws (a.k.a. extreme risk protective orders) have broad support among Texans.
 While implementing those simple measures, we must reject ill-considered and irresponsible proposals for unlicensed carry and “guns everywhere”.